educollado/neodigit-dyndns/README.md

 You can obtain your own token Id from: https://panel.neodigit.net/api-consumers

-ie: our token is 1234, and our subdomain is test.mydomain.com
+ie: our token is 1234, and our subdomain is test.mydomain.com.
+This file is a YAML file.

-* token:1234
+* token: 1234
-* my_domain:mydomain.com
+* my_domain: mydomain.com
-* my_subdomain:test
+* my_subdomain: test

 ## Instalation from source